MaxOhn/rosu-pp-js/README.md

     combo: integer,            // defaults to full combo
     score: integer,            // only relevant for osu!mania
-    passedObjects: integer,    // only consider this many hit objects; useful for failed scores; defaults to all objects }
+    passedObjects: integer,    // only consider this many hit objects; useful for failed scores; defaults to all objects
+    clockRate: double,         // defaults to value based on mods i.e. 1.5 for DT, 0.75 for HT, 1.0 for NM
+    ar: double,                // defaults to beatmap's value
+    cs: double,                // defaults to beatmap's value
+    hp: double,                // defaults to beatmap's value
+    od: double,                // defaults to beatmap's value }
 ```
 - calculate multiple scores on a map: